shettyarjun/placement_prediction/README.md

 We trained a Random Forest classifier using a dataset containing historical placement data of students.
 The dataset includes features such as:
 - Academic performance (e.g., GPA, percentage)
 - Internship experience
-- Communication skills
+- Backlogs
-- Technical skills
+- leetcode stats
-- Extracurricular activities
+- aptitude marks
 - And more...

 ### Steps Taken: